 Morehouse Parish possesses all that’s needed for a healthy, active and safe lifestyle plus an array of scenic and outdoor recreation opportunities.
 These include hunting, fishing, water sports, camping and biking.
 In addition, the northeast Louisiana area is rich with museums, historical sites and other cultural activities.
 Life is relaxing, sincere and secure, with all the metro attractions in Monroe approximately 30 minutes away.

 Morehouse Parish has plenty to offer everyone, it is definitely the place to visit for tranquility, nature watching and hunting.
-Come and enjoy Morehouse Parish.
+Come and enjoy the amazing opportunities for recreation Morehouse Parish.
 Nature, museums, fine shopping, festivals - We've Got It All!

 State Parks, Lakes, Rivers and Bayous